EXCLUSIVE-Bidders weigh offers valuing Toshiba at up to $22 bln-sources

 The bidders are now discussing an offer price range of up to 7,000 yen a share with Toshiba's shareholders, the people said, representing up to a 27% premium to Toshiba's share price as of Wednesday's close.

-A separate source said the range of offers had been wide spread and various conditions have been attached.
+A separate source said the range of offers was wide and various conditions have been attached.

 KKR & Co Inc KKR.N, Baring Private Equity Asia, Blackstone Inc BX.N, Bain Capital, Brookfield Asset Management BAMa.TO, MBK Partners, Apollo Global Management and CVC Capital Partners have submitted initial bids, according to the people.